Chima jeogori

-Chima jeogori is a Korean term for a women's outfit consisting of a chima skirt and jeogori top.
-Men wear baji jeogori: baji (baggy pants) and jeogori.
+Chima jeogori (Korean: 치마저고리) refers to a traditional outfit for Korean women, which consists of a chima skirt and jeogori top.
 It is not a national costume per se, but a form of hanbok, the traditional Korean form of dress.
+Similarly, men wear baji jeogori: baji (baggy pants) and jeogori.

 History

 At the end of the 19th century, the tongchima (통치마), seamless one-piece short skirt, came out for convenience.
 School girls used to wear a white jeogori and a black tongchima in modern educational institutions.
 This fashion gradually faded out in South Korea while revived and continues in North Korea.

+In Japan

 In Japan, some ethnic Korean minority schools use a girls' uniform that is based on tongchima.
 This form of chima jeogori is modified into white shirt and shorter ankle length black or blue dress.

-For the safety of the children, from April, 1999 most of these schools use the chima jeogori inside the school and allow students to wear another non-chima jeogori uniform (the second uniform 第2制服) to go to school and go home.
+The uniforms sometimes made them target for hate crimes.
+Children wearing them were sometimes beaten, insulted, or even had their skirts slashed with knives.
+This led to schools eventually issuing two sets of uniforms: a chima jeogori for inside the school, and more typical blazers and skirts for outside the school (第2制服).